harry-graham/harry-graham.github.io/about.markdown

 I'm a Software Engineer, passionate about adding value, learning, and helping others. ✨

-I most enjoy working on projects with robust testing, fast iterations, low integration friction, and many other things that help me to feel empowered and able to add value.
+The projects I most enjoy working on have robust testing, fast iterations, low integration friction, and many other things that help me to feel empowered to both work efficiently and to add value.